Bijeljina: Old Slavs and Middle Ages

 The first documented mention of the name Bijeljina occurred in 1446.
 The city fully fell to the Ottomans in 1530.
-Following the Great Turkish War, it was incorporated into Austrian possession before being retaken by the Ottomans in 1739.
+Following the Great Turkish War, it was incorporated into Austrian possession.
+Upon the conclusion of the Treaty of Passarowitz in 1718, Bijeljina was to be transferred to the Habsburg monarchy.
+It was retaken by the Ottomans in 1739.
 Many of the settlements were decimated as a result of unsuccessful Serb rebellions against the occupation.

 Austro-Hungarian rule in Bosnia and Herzegovina rule lasted from 1878 until 1918.
 The name Bijeljina was only used after 1918 and World War I. During Austro-Hungarian rule, the town had the name Bjelina and, before that, Belina or Bilina.

 Modern history

 In 1838, the first confessional elementary school was opened.
 A modern school building was built in 1902.
 In this school Jovan Dučić, famous Herzegovinian Serb poet, writer and diplomat, worked between 1893 and 1895.

 In front of City Hall is a statue of King Peter I of Serbia, who ruled the Kingdom of Serbia between 1903 and 1918.
 During the Second World War, the Ustaša removed it.
 After World War II, the communist government refused to return the monument.
 The first non-communist local government returned the monument in the early 1990s.